 It is assumed that the property and its value are unaffected by any matters which would or should be revealed to a completing Solicitor by a local search/replies to usual enquiries or by any statutory notice or planning proposal.

-The rear porch has been created at some time in the distant past.
-It is of nil value.
+The property has been extended at the rear at some time in the distant past.